stoufferlab/pymfinder/README.md

 	python setup.py install --user

-If you still cannot install pymfinder, please check [the issues page](https://github.com/stoufferlab/pymfinder/issues/) and, if your problem is listed, create a new one.
+If you still cannot install pymfinder, please check [the issues page](https://github.com/stoufferlab/pymfinder/issues/) and, if your problem isn't listed, create a new one.